andrew/ultimate-awesome/README.md

 - [awesome-mechanical-engineering](https://github.com/awesomelistsio/awesome-mechanical-engineering) - A curated list of tools, platforms, resources, and educational content for Mechanical Engineering.
 - [survey-authorship](https://github.com/baixianghuang/survey-authorship) - Paper list for the paper "Authorship Attribution in the Era of Large Language Models: Problems, Methodologies, and Challenges (SIGKDD Exploration)".
 - [stars](https://github.com/ccat3z/stars) - A simple tool for creating your own awesome list.
-- [awesome-LLM-security](https://github.com/christiancscott/awesome-LLM-security) - A compendium of threat modeling and security testing resources for LLMs and GenAI agents.
 - [awesome-osu](https://github.com/cl8n/awesome-osu) - List of awesome osu! resources.
 - [awesome-advent](https://github.com/cmpscabral/awesome-advent) - A curated list of advent articles.
 - [fucking-awesome-ai-tools](https://github.com/correia-jpv/fucking-awesome-ai-tools) - A curated list of Artificial Intelligence Top Tools.
 With repository stars⭐ and forks🍴.